konstantinTarletski/cybcube-test-task/README.md

 `docker-compose up -d postgres redis-commander kafka`

+But before running this command, you need to modify `docker-compose.yaml` to set kafka on `localhost`.

+Line 15 : `  - KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://localhost:9092`

+, or define `kafka` us `localhost` for your PC.

 And all needed containers will start automatically for you.
 After that you can just run **consumer** and **supplier** like normal SpringBoot applications.